2sic/2sxc-docs/2sxc Docs Generator/basics/app/index.md

 > [!TIP]
 > Apps are installed _per Site_.
 So if your platform has multiple Sites, then each site can have different apps, or the same app may be installed multiple times.

-Everything belonging to the App is stored in two locations

-1. The App folder contains all the green parts in the image above, including templates, C# code, JavaScript files etc.
-1. The database contains all the data of the app

 ## Types of Apps